Table 6.48 — EEs for EAs whose label begins with M

 SWIMMING <HUMAN>s may swim and therefore the movement of <VESSEL>s may be restricted; swimming.
 128

-TANKER_ANCHORAGE A <REGION> of <ANCHORAGE>s for tankers.
+TANKER_ANCHORAGE An <ANCHORAGE> for tankers.
 129

 SWINGING A <REGION> where <VESSEL>s turn; swinging.
 130